Frequently Asked Questions

 What services does Katherine Flechaus Counseling offer?

 Katherine Flechaus Counseling provides virtual therapy for adults in Florida and New York.
-I specialize in treating anxiety and depression related to impostor syndrome, low self-esteem, negative thinking, life transitions, and relationship issues such as boundary-setting, codependency, and emotional abuse.
+I specialize in treating anxiety and depression related to impostor syndrome, low self-esteem, and negative thinking.
 Services are personalized and rooted in evidence-based approaches like Cognitive Behavioral Therapy (CBT).

 What makes Katherine Flechaus Counseling different?